Federal Excise Duty (F.E.D.)

 (a) the goods and services specified in the First Schedule, which shall be charged to Federal excise duty as, and at the rates, set-forth therein;

-(b) The goods and services specified in Third Schedule shall be exempt from duty subject to such conditions and restrictions, if any, specified therein and no adjustment in terms of section 6 shall be admissible in respect of goods exempt from duty of excise whether conditionally or otherwise; and
+(b) The goods and services specified in Third Schedule shall be exempt from duty subject to such conditions and restrictions if any, specified therein and no adjustment in terms of section 6 shall be admissible in respect of goods exempt from the duty of excise whether conditionally or otherwise; and

 (c) The goods as mentioned in the Second Schedule shall be chargeable to FED in the same manner as provided in the Sales Tax Act, 1990, as provided in section 7 of the Federal Excise Act, 2005.
 The same shall apply to services as notified vide SRO 550(I)/2006 dated 5th June 2006.

 Special Excise Duty